 MIS Core Courses provide students with the skills and knowledge needed by all information systems professionals.
-Along with the knowledge of the specific technical areas of information systems, these courses are designed to improve communication skills.
+Along with the knowledge of the specific technical areas of information systems, these courses are designed to improve communication and other skills relevant to working in crossfunctional teams.